-- Budgeting.
+Budgeting.
 Before looking for a specialist, you need to know exactly how much money you are ready to spend on the project.
-In the ideal world, the intention and capacity would coincide, but if you don't have enough funds to bring all your ideas to life at once maybe you need to start with the essential features at the moment.
+In the ideal world, the intention and capacity would coincide, but if you don't have enough funds to bring all your ideas to life at once, maybe you need to start with the essential features at the moment.
 Don't worry!
 You can always add more functionalities later.

-- Interviewing the Web Developer.
+Interviewing the Web Developer.
 Even if the chosen candidate has an impeccable portfolio and clients' feedback, it doesn't guarantee they will meet your expectations.
 Before signing any contracts, please make sure to stipulate all the details of the deal.
 It is better to meet in person or to arrange a face-to-face online conference.
-We do not recommend to work with an expert if you don't like them for any reason because only open and friendly communication leads to successful cooperation.
+We do not recommend working with an expert if you don't like them for any reason because only open and friendly communication leads to successful cooperation.

 Let's see how Web Development Companies function on the market.

 One of the core metrics establishing a company's business strategy is customer acquisition cost.
 CAC is all the marketing and sales expenses such as research costs, advertising costs, salary for sales managers and marketers, and other fees during a given period divided by the number of clients acquired in this period.

 It is usually reasonably high and takes up to 30% of project costs if the business is profitable.
 If not, the figure may be even more considerable.

 How Most of the Web Development Companies Work